jaysenoner99/PP_2/README.md

-# Parallel Morphological Image Processing with CUDA and Python
+# Parallel Morphological Image Processing with pyCUDA and Python Multiprocessing

 This repository contains a high-performance implementation of fundamental morphological image processing operations, exploring and comparing different parallel programming models.
 The project includes: